Updated: Oct 26, 2022

 There is also the government’s pension tracing service, if you are still having issues tracking them down.
 You can, for free, search a database of over 200,000 pension schemes to find contact details for you.

-Lastly, a financial adviser can also help you trace lost pensions, as they will be able to approach the relevant bodies and organisations for you.
+Lastly, a Financial Adviser can also help you trace lost pensions, as they will be able to approach the relevant bodies and organisations on your behalf.

 You’ll need some information before you start looking for your lost pension pots:

 Your pension plan number (if you have it)

 Your date of birth

 The date on which the pension plan was set up

 If you are looking for a workplace pension, then you will also need: